Lj1ang/lj1ang.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---
+I'm Lei Jiang, a PhD student in University of Illinois Chicago(UIC), advised by Prof.cheng